emanuxd11/LBAW-feup/Component Deliveries/ER.md

 ### Project Description

-The primary objective of this project is to develop an efficient information system, featuring an intuitive web interface tailored to meet intricate project requirements and attract organizations for enhanced productivity.
+The primary objective of **ProjectSync** is to develop an efficient information system, featuring an intuitive web interface tailored to meet intricate project requirements and attract organizations for enhanced productivity.
 Our core mission is to provide users with a robust yet user-friendly and reliable project management platform.

 Within the application, organizations can seamlessly oversee multiple projects simultaneously.
 Each project includes tasks, team members, and well-defined deadlines.
 Crucially, our platform incorporates a chat forum that facilitates collaboration among users working on the same project.